LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/logtalk_compile_2.rst.txt

 :ref:`relative_to <flag_relative_to>` flag is passed).

 Note that only the errors related to problems in the predicate argument are listed below.
-This predicate fails when errors are found during compilation of a source file.
+This predicate fails on the first error found during compilation of a source file.
+In this case, no file with the compiled code is written to disk.

 .. warning::